 So now you can understand easily the waiting phase of readers for knowing the mystery of something is called Suspense.

-Step 3- Use scary tone
+Step 3- Use a scary tone

 Start playing with words and write every ordinary event in a scary tone.
 Choose your words wisely while writing a horrific scene and you will give goosebumps to your readers without even showing a single ghost or the psycho killer in the story.